JS-Bok/Clustered-hidden-Markov-models/data/README.md

 # Data Files

-This folder contains the data files used in the "Clustered Hidden Markov Models" (J. Bok & S. Shin).
+This folder contains the data files used in the "Clustered Hidden Markov Models".
 The datasets are stored in Rdata format and are automatically loaded by the corresponding R scripts.

 > **Note:** The data for Simulation 1 and Simulation 2 were generated using the `HMM_simulation` function in `code/Auxiliary_Functions.R`.